 The Legal Aspects

-Although there may be times that you child would rather not visit the other parent, if this visitation is ordered by the court, it is not optional.
-A shared parenting plan is a legal agreement and must be complied with.
+Although there may be times that your child would rather not visit the other parent, if this visitation is ordered by the court, it is not optional.

 But while the court system has a habit of seeing things in black and white, parents know that situations involving the children of divorce are often more complicated.